 Christmas in London 2018

 Sparkling Christmas lights, mulled wine and mince pies; it certainly is the most wonderful time of the year!
-Christmas in London is truly magical experience, with so many great activities and events throughout the festive period.
+The festive atmosphere in the capital is truly magical, with so many great things to do in London at Christmas.

 Between eating, drinking and being merry, there are lots of festive activities to enjoy in London including a hop-on hop-off bus tour of the city in full festive swing.
 To help plan your visit, our ultimate guide to Christmas in London 2018 provides some great ideas to celebrate Christmas in the capital.